Chieze-Franklin/devsig/README.md

 - Install globally `npm install --global devsig`
 - Run `devsig start` to get the service up and running.
 - Continue using your machine as usual while the service runs.
+- To stop the service, use the `Ctrl + C` combination.
 - Run `devsig report` to generate a report from all the data the service has gathered thus far.

 ## Getting Help